Getting Started

 - Socket expected at

-/var/run/docker.sock - Install Docker Desktop from docker.com
+/var/run/docker.sock - macOS: Install Docker Desktop from docker.com

 Configuration